kaoh/globalplatform/gpshell/src/gpshell.1.md

 If a new key set version is to be added *keyver* must be set to 0.
 If *keyver* equals *newkeyver* an existing key version is replaced.
+An existing key set version cannot be replaced with a key set version using a different key size.

 __put_sc_key__ -keyver *keyver* -newkeyver *newkeyver* -key *key* -keyDerivation "derivation"